-- 1. Students will take periodic short tests on textbook material, class presentations, and information learned during field trip. - 2.
+- 1. Students will take periodic short tests on textbook material, class presentations, and audiovisual presentations. - 2.
 Class discussions will focus on comparison of art and technology of European and non-European cultures, and on the interaction of those cultures. - 3.
 Students will prepare a research paper using correct citation, prepare short speeches, and participate in debates on current issues in art and archaeology.